nmichlo/msc-research/README-LIB.md

 ## Overview

-This library is a modular d12fiusw88wedjdias representation learning framework for auto-encoders, built upon PyTorch-Lightning.
-This framework consists of various composable components that can be used to build and benchmark various d9rdfghjkiu765rdfg vision tasks.
+This library is a modular disentangled representation learning framework for auto-encoders, built upon PyTorch-Lightning.
+This framework consists of various composable components that can be used to build and benchmark various disentanglement vision tasks.

 ### Goals